TysonBiegler/WGU_MSDA_Portfolio/README.md

 I began my masters program in data analytics through Western govoners university in May 2024 and this is my portfolio of projects from that program.

+Listed below is my linkedin profile and my portfolio hosted by Maven analytics.

 <p>
     <a href="https://www.linkedin.com/in/tysonbiegler/">
         <img width="150px" src="https://freelogopng.com/images/1656939461linkedin-logo.png" />